awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.md

 }
 ```

-## List Existing Data Streams That Are Connected to Kinesis<a name="list-existing-data-streams-that-are-connected-to-ak"></a>
+## List existing data streams that are connected to Kinesis<a name="list-existing-data-streams-that-are-connected-to-ak"></a>

 List the first 10 data streams from your AWS account in the selected AWS Region\.
 Use the returned ``HasMoreStreams` to determine if there are more streams associated with your account\.